-The original short had crude animation and an even cruder art style (dubbed by creator Pen Ward as having a pre-school vibe), Finn was named Pen, Lady Rainicorn did not speak Korean but sort of bird language and Jake somehow could connect his mind to the internet.
+The original short had crude animation and an even cruder art style (dubbed by creator Pen Ward as having a pre-school vibe), Finn was named Pen, Lady Rainicorn did not speak Korean but some sort of bird language and Jake somehow could connect his mind to the internet.
 Aside from Jake and Abraham Lincoln, all characters have different voice actors in the series (Jeremy Shada's older brother, Zack, voices Finn/Pen, Paige Moss voices Princess Bubblegum, John Kassir of Tales from the Crypt fame voices Ice King, and Dee Bradley Baker, who would become a regular voice actor in the main series, voices Lady Rainicorn).
 This is also the only time where Princess Bubblegum is a Damsel in Distress.
 Despite all of this, the episode "Sons of Mars", in which Lincoln recognizes Finn, implies that the pilot is still broadly canon to the show’s continuity.

 In "Slumber Party Panic", Finn and Jake must keep the invasion of candy zombies secret because, according to Princess Bubblegum, the candy people explode if frightened.
 Not only is this fact never mentioned again, it has been disproved several times.
 Then it happens again in a season 6 episode!